Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 ### Mutability

-- None of these methods Mutate the array on which it is called
+- None of these methods Mutate the array on which it is called. (although if invoked in callback, may do so)

 ## When To Use ?